FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 You'll want to make sure you choose intuitive, semantic variables names.

 ---

 # Operations

-With SASS, you can do math right in your CSS!
+With Sass, you can do math right in your CSS!
 For example:

 ```css
 $base-margin: 1.5em;